It’s not simple

 Complex systems are beautiful.
 And powerful.
 They support all the players within the system.

 Right now, our rules-based systems do not evolve nor flex to support everyone.
 Machine learning has no ethics.
-Big data predicts big crowd behavior.
+Big data only predicts big crowd behavior.

 As a field, product creators have been trying to get organizations to focus on being human-centered.
 This effort has always struggled against business aims of more growth, more market, more “users,” or more profit each year.
 The two mindsets don’t mesh.
 Re-centering on people’s purposes is a way to actually serve these business goals.
 The opportunity map shows current gaps to fill in over the coming years.
 You can see gaps in how your solution supports people, by “tower” in the mental model diagram, by thinking style, and by lens (interior cognition caused by discrimination, physiology).
 You can benchmark these gaps by level of support (weak, good) or harm (mild, serious, severe, systemic), and going forward you can track improvements to your solutions in these benchmarks.
 Filling in gaps provides paths toward growth.